Tuesday, May 24, 2022

 Using several recipes I found online as a guide to the process and baking times, I then made one recipe using those exact proportions, but substituting coconut oil for the sunflower oil.
 It was good but we thought it could be better.

-Using cacao butter gave it a slightly chocolate flavor, and replacing the raisins with currants and unsweetened tart cherries made it healthier.
+Using cacao butter gave it a slightly chocolate flavor, and replacing the raisins with currants and unsweetened tart cherries joint-friendly.
+Replacing the walnuts with cashews and macadamia nuts reduced the omega-6 even further.
+I've also just started using sprouted oats, because they have a lower glycemic index.

 Several iterations later, this is the version we like the best.
 It's also the healthiest I've found anywhere!